football player Thiago alcantara snapshot_rating

 Overall = sum(module score * role weight)

-04 Results validation: accuracy and distribution checks
+04 Athlemetrics Predictor results validation: accuracy and distribution checks

 Very high prediction accuracy (R2 ~ 0.97)